obiwanskywalkr/odin-signup-form/README.md

 # Sign-up Form

-A basic sign-up form site built with HTML and CSS to practice with form controls
+A sign-up form page built with HTML and CSS to practice creating forms